grip-on-software/data-gathering/README.md

   - `token` (`$JENKINS_TOKEN`): Custom token to trigger the job remotely when the Jenkins instance has authorization security.
 This token must be configured in the build job itself.
+- schedule (used by `daemon.py`): Schedule imposed by the controller API status preflight checks to let the agents check whether they should collect data.
+  - `days` (`$SCHEDULE_DAYS`): Integer determining the interval in days between each collection run by each agent.
 - ldap (used by `deployer.py`): Connection, authentication and query parameters for an LDAP server.
   - `server` (`$LDAP_SERVER`): URL of the LDAP server, including protocol, host